Pyritium/Pyritium/README.md

 ## 🔰 Experiences

-- **Self-Taught**: My journey in software engineering has been largely self-guided.
-I have taken the initiative to explore various programming languages, technologies, and concepts on my own, which has allowed me to develop a well-rounded skill set.
+- **Self-Taught**: In software engineering, I have mostly followed my own path.
+By taking the initiative to research different programming languages, tools, and ideas on my own, I believe that I've been able to expand my skill set and become more versatile.

 ## 📚 Languages